mgpavlov/OnlineGroceryStore-Application/README.md

 ### [Users](https://github.com/mgpavlov/OnlineGroceryStore-Application/blob/master/src/main/java/org/softuni/onlinegrocery/domain/entities/User.java)
 The first registered User should be assigned a role – "Root Admin".
 Every User after that, should have a role – "User".
 "Root Admin" can change other users Role to "Moderator" or "Admin".
 Users can add products to their "Bag" and after that can chekout products and create order with status "Pending".
-User's Orders are created and controlled for them, by an Administrator("Admin" or "Moderator").
+User's Orders are controlled for them, by an Administrators(role = "Admin" or "Moderator").
 Users can view Details about their own Orders.
 When a Order is delivered, a User can acquire it, at which point a Receipt is created with that Order and that User.
 Users can view their Receipts, and details about each Receipt.
 Administrators (role = "Admin", "Moderator") are essentially like normal Users.
 They can also have Orders, which are delivered, acquired and they also have Receipts.
 Administrators can also manage orders for a specific User.